What’s New

 Signif. codes: 0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

 The results are displayed on the screen, and are also saved in a file in the output folder in the project’s directory.
 The file name is output/ANOVAnn.txt where nn is the selected number of clusters.
-In this example we see that the 11 clusters do not have different importance ratings, but not all the clusters have the same feasibility ratings.
+In this example we see that the 11 clusters have different importance ratings, as well as different feasibility ratings.

 Tukey - all cluster pairs

 Tukey’s method allows to perform pairwise comparison between all possible pairs, while controlling the overall pobability of Type I error.
-A partial output from Tukey’s method is provided here below, and it can be seen that clusters 2, 3, and 4 are significantly more feasible that cluster 1, but cluster 5 is not.
+A partial output from Tukey’s method is provided here below, and it can be seen that clusters training, collaboration, dissemination, and services are significantly more feasible that impact, but cluster dei is not.

 Analysis of Variance: Response= Feasibility